davigps/LLMinify/README.md

 ## Important

-- Only tested on Linux!
+- Only tested on Linux and MacOS!